-Sure, statements about transformational change in precision diagnostic and therapeutic health have been made before.
-Like in 2003, when scientists decoded the human genome.
-But this time is different.
+Rosey statements of how transformational change in precision diagnostic and therapeutic health will occur since the decoding the human genome in 2003 have so far been less than prescient.
+However, this time is different.
 Why?
 Two reasons:

 - First, the maturation of DNA sequencing platform technologies capable of producing troves of genomic and epigenomic data at low costs; and